Budget Vote & Board Election is Tuesday, May 20 from 1:00–9:00 p.m. in the CHS gym.

 Contrary to popular belief, the NYS Property Tax Cap does not cap tax increases at 2 percent.
 Instead, public schools must use a state formula each year to determine the amount they can increase their tax levies by without having to seek a higher percentage of voter approval for the budget.
 This threshold is usually different each year and may be above or below 2%.
 The district must determine its tax cap number and submit it to the state by March 1st of each year.

-For 2023, Catskill’s allowable tax levy increase, or “cap,” is 3.52%.
+Catskill’s allowable tax levy increase for 2025 is 3.98%.

 What is a Tax Levy?